travelgateX/documentation-site/content/travelgatex/release-notes/graphql-schema-changes.md

 Check out this list of new releases and changes applied on the **TravelgateX GraphQL API**.

+## 2020-12-21

+⚠️  Union member `Access` was added to Union type `Connection`

+✅  Input field `serviceApi` was added to input object type `ActiveFilterInput`

+✅  Input field `threeDomainSecurity` was added to input object type `PaymentCardInput`

+✅  Input field `virtualCreditCard` was added to input object type `PaymentCardInput`

+✅  Input field `isVCC` was added to input object type `PaymentCardInput`

+✅  Type `ThreeDSSignatureStatusType` was added

+✅  Type `ThreeDSCardEnrolledStatusType` was added

+✅  Type `PayerResponseStatusType` was added

+✅  Type `ThreeDomainSecurityInput` was added

+✅  Type `VirtualCreditCardInput` was added

+## 2020-12-03

+🛑  Enum value `ROOM_HOTEL` was removed from enum `MappingType`

+⚠️  Enum value `supplierOrganization` was added to enum `BookingsReportGroupByInput`

+⚠️  Enum value `clientOrganization` was added to enum `BookingsReportGroupByInput`

+⚠️  Enum value `PROMOTION` was added to enum `MappingType`

+⚠️  Enum value `PROMOTION_MAP` was added to enum `PluginType`

+✅  Field `clientOrganization` was added to object type `AggregateSum`

+✅  Field `supplierOrganization` was added to object type `AggregateSum`

+✅  Field `clientCode` was added to object type `AggregateSum`

+✅  Field `supplierCode` was added to object type `AggregateSum`

+✅  Field `destinationCountry` was added to object type `AggregateSum`

+✅  Field `supplierCode` was added to object type `Promotion`

+## 2020-11-23

+⚠️  Enum value `HOTEL_ROOM` was added to enum `MappingType`

+⚠️  Enum value `ORGANIZATION_BUYER_SELLER` was added to enum `OrganizationTemplate`

+⚠️  Enum value `ORGANIZATION_SELLER` was added to enum `OrganizationTemplate`

+⚠️  Enum value `ORGANIZATION_BUYER` was added to enum `OrganizationTemplate`

+✅  Field `isSeller` was added to object type `OrganizationData`

+✅  Field `isBuyer` was added to object type `OrganizationData`

+✅  Field `isSeller` was added to object type `GroupData`

+✅  Field `isBuyer` was added to object type `GroupData`

+## 2020-08-31

+✅  Field `HotelOptionQuote.searchPrice` description changed from `Specifies the price of the previous Search Option.
+Returned only if the shown Quote price differs from the price shown at the Search Option.
+If the price does not change, this field will be returned Null.` to `Specifies the price of the previous search option`

+✅  Field `rooms` was added to object type `HotelOptionQuote`

+✅  Input field `providerID` was added to input object type `AccessFilter`

+✅  Input field `supplierID` was added to input object type `AccessFilter`

+✅  Input field `isActive` was added to input object type `AccessFilter`

+✅  Input field `hasMaster` was added to input object type `AccessFilter`

+✅  Input field `providerID` was added to input object type `SupplierFilter`

+✅  Type `RoomOptionQuote` was added

+## 2020-07-27

+⚠️  Enum value `WARRANTY` was added to enum `RateRulesType`

+⚠️  Enum value `MOBILE` was added to enum `RateRulesType`

+✅  Description for enum value `RateRulesType.ESSENTIAL_WORKER` changed from `Special hotel rates for essential workers.` to `ESSENTIAL_WORKER are special hotel rates for essential workers.`

+✅  Description for enum value `RateRulesType.NON_REFUNDABLE` changed from `The rate non refundable is applied to non refundable options` to `NON_REFUNDABLE is applicable to non refundable options.`

+✅  Description for enum value `RateRulesType.NORMAL` changed from `The rate normal refers to options without RateRule` to `NORMAL are options without RateRule.`

+✅  Description for enum value `RateRulesType.UNEMPLOYED` changed from `The rate unemployed is applied to those without work.` to `UNEMPLOYED is applicable to those without work.`

+✅  Description for enum value `RateRulesType.PUBLIC_SERVANT` changed from `The rate publicServant is applicable to public servants only.` to `PUBLIC_SERVANT is applicable to public servants only.`

+✅  Description for enum value `RateRulesType.HONEYMOON` changed from `The rate honeymoon is applied to those who just got married and is determined by each supplier.` to `HONEYMOON is applicable to those who just got married and is determined by each supplier.`

+✅  Description for enum value `RateRulesType.LARGE_FAMILY` changed from `The rate largeFamily is applied to large families and is determined by each supplier` to `LARGE_FAMILY is applicable to large families and is determined by each supplier.`

+✅  Description for enum value `RateRulesType.BALEARIC_RESIDENT` changed from `The rate BalearicResident is applicable to Balearic Islands residents only.` to `BALEARIC_RESIDENT is applicable to Balearic Islands residents only.`

+✅  Description for enum value `RateRulesType.CANARY_RESIDENT` changed from `The rate CanaryResident is applicable to Canary Islands residents only.` to `CANARY_RESIDENT is applicable to Canary Islands residents only.`

+✅  Description for enum value `RateRulesType.OLDER65` changed from `Options that can only be sold to people who are 65 and older.` to `OLDER65 can only be sold to people who are 65 and older.`

+✅  Description for enum value `RateRulesType.OLDER60` changed from `Options that can only be sold to people who are 60 and older.` to `OLDER60 can only be sold to people who are 60 and older.`

+✅  Description for enum value `RateRulesType.OLDER55` changed from `Options that can only be sold to people who are 55 and older.` to `OLDER55 can only be sold to people who are 55 and older.`

+## 2020-05-28

+⚠️  Enum value `ESSENTIAL_WORKER` was added to enum `RateRulesType`

+## 2020-04-15

+🛑  Field `Partner` was removed from object type `AdminQuery`

+🛑  Field `PartnerData` was removed from object type `Partner`

+✅  Field `partner` was added to object type `AdminQuery`

+✅  Input field `title` was added to input object type `BookPaxInput`

+✅  Field `partnerData` was added to object type `Partner`

+✅  Input field `title` was added to input object type `HolderInput`

+✅  Type `PersonalTitleType` was added

+## 2020-03-31

+🛑  Field `informFees` was removed from object type `MetadataQuote`

+🛑  Field `allowsBlockOption` was removed from object type `MetadataQuote`

+🛑  Field `informRoomFees` was removed from object type `MetadataSearch`

+🛑  Field `informFees` was removed from object type `MetadataSearch`

+🛑  Field `informOffers` was removed from object type `MetadataSearch`

+🛑  Field `allowsBusinessRules` was removed from object type `MetadataSearch`

+🛑  Field `amenities` was removed from object type `MetadataContent`

+🛑  Field `currencies` was removed from object type `MetadataContent`

+🛑  Field `markets` was removed from object type `MetadataContent`

+🛑  Field `categories` was removed from object type `MetadataContent`

+🛑  Field `boards` was removed from object type `MetadataContent`

+🛑  Field `rooms` was removed from object type `MetadataContent`

+🛑  Field `destinations` was removed from object type `MetadataContent`

+🛑  Field `hotels` was removed from object type `MetadataContent`

+🛑  Field `informExclusiveDeal` was removed from object type `MetadataContent`

+🛑  Field `allowsClientLocator` was removed from object type `MetadataCancel`

+🛑  Field `allowsProvideLocator` was removed from object type `MetadataCancel`

+🛑  Field `implemented` was removed from object type `MetadataCancel`

+🛑  Field `informPropertyReservationNumber` was removed from object type `MetadataBooking`

+🛑  Field `allowsClientLocator` was removed from object type `MetadataBooking`

+🛑  Field `allowsProvideLocator` was removed from object type `MetadataBooking`

+🛑  Field `implemented` was removed from object type `MetadataBooking`

+🛑  Field `informPropertyReservationNumber` was removed from object type `MetadataBook`

+🛑  Field `content` was removed from object type `MetadataData`

+🛑  Field `bookingList` was removed from object type `MetadataData`

+🛑  Type `MetadataGeneric` was removed

+🛑  Type `MetadataStatic` was removed

+🛑  Type `MetadataBookingList` was removed

+⚠️  Enum value `AMENITY` was added to enum `MappingType`

+✅  Description for enum value `MappingType.BOARD` changed from `HOTEL - Comming soon` to ``

+✅  Field `mandatory` was added to object type `HotelRuntimeParameter`

+✅  Field `requiredNationality` was added to object type `MetadataQuote`

+✅  Field `informSurcharges` was added to object type `MetadataQuote`

+✅  Field `MetadataSearch.maxStay` description changed from `Maximum number of days allowed for booking. -1 means there is no restriction` to `Maximum number of days allowed for booking.`

+✅  Field `requiredNationality` was added to object type `MetadataSearch`

+✅  Field `informRoomSurcharges` was added to object type `MetadataSearch`

+✅  Field `informSurcharges` was added to object type `MetadataSearch`

+✅  Field `informPromotions` was added to object type `MetadataSearch`

+✅  Description `Contnet static metadata information, allow you know if some static information or API it's supported by the supplier` on type `MetadataContent` has changed to `Informs the  content information, return null if not implemented`

+✅  Field `languages` was added to object type `MetadataContent`

+✅  Field `mutableByClientReference` was added to object type `MetadataCancel`

+✅  Field `mutableBySupplierReference` was added to object type `MetadataCancel`

+✅  Field `MetadataBooking.informPriceCancel` description changed from `The supplier informs the cancellation price.` to `Informs the cancellation price.`

+✅  Field `MetadataBooking.informCancelPolicies` description changed from `Informs cancellation policies.` to `Informs the cancellation policies.`

+✅  Field `informHotelReference` was added to object type `MetadataBooking`

+✅  Field `queryableByCheckinDate` was added to object type `MetadataBooking`

+✅  Field `queryableByCreationDate` was added to object type `MetadataBooking`

+✅  Field `queryableByClientReference` was added to object type `MetadataBooking`

+✅  Field `queryableBySupplierReference` was added to object type `MetadataBooking`

+✅  Field `MetadataBook.informBillingSupplier` description changed from `Informs if the supplier returns the property reservation number.` to `Informs if the supplier billing code.`

+✅  Field `requiredNationality` was added to object type `MetadataBook`

+✅  Field `informHotelReference` was added to object type `MetadataBook`

+✅  Field `MetadataData.cancel` description changed from `Cancel medatadata` to `Cancel metadata`

+✅  Field `MetadataData.booking` description changed from `Booking medatadata` to `Booking metadata`

+✅  Field `MetadataData.book` description changed from `Book medatadata` to `Book metadata`

+✅  Field `MetadataData.quote` description changed from `Quote medatadata` to `Quote metadata`

+✅  Field `MetadataData.search` description changed from `Search medatadata` to `Search metadata`

+✅  Field `amenities` was added to object type `MetadataData`

+✅  Field `currencies` was added to object type `MetadataData`

+✅  Field `markets` was added to object type `MetadataData`

+✅  Field `categories` was added to object type `MetadataData`

+✅  Field `boards` was added to object type `MetadataData`

+✅  Field `rooms` was added to object type `MetadataData`

+✅  Field `destinations` was added to object type `MetadataData`

+✅  Field `hotels` was added to object type `MetadataData`

 ## 2020-03-10

 🛑  Field `audit` was removed from object type `Query`